modulo-medito/ti-c2000-cmake-meson/README.md

 # TI C2000 CMake Meson

 ## Introduction
-It is a demo LED blinking project using the CMake build tool for learning.
+It is a demo LED blinking project using the CMake build tool for learning.<br>
 Demo project using Texas Instrument C2000 F280039C launch pad.

 Key features listed below: